More twisting

 Don’t pull on yourself, just sneak up on the movement.
 If you yank on the usual spot in your spine where you always, unconsciously, contract, you will end up feeling your usual strain.
 Instead, test a new strategy: move slowly and carefully.
 Power is not the answer here, it's about distribution of force.
 The outcome is worth it.

-Tip: Side with your whole self, not just your neck.
+Tip: Slide with your whole self, not just your neck.
 Find out how you can use the big muscles of the trunk.

 For a complement to this lesson, see 39 Soft spine, curling and uncurling.